waheedwilya/AnnualVacationCanvassing/replit.md

 ### Data Storage Solutions

-**Database**: PostgreSQL accessed via Neon serverless driver
+**Database**: Azure Database for PostgreSQL accessed via Neon HTTP driver

 **ORM**: Drizzle ORM for type-safe database queries
 - Schema defined in `shared/schema.ts`
-- Migrations managed in `./migrations` directory
+- Schema pushed using `npm run db:push` command
-- Drizzle Kit for schema management and migrations
+- Drizzle Kit for schema management

 **Current Schema**:
+- `workers` table with UUID primary keys, name, joining_date, department, weeks_entitled
-- Users table with UUID primary keys, username, and password fields
+- `vacation_requests` table with UUID primary keys, worker_id (foreign key), year, status, first_choice_weeks and second_choice_weeks (text arrays), allocated_choice, submitted_at
 - Zod schemas for validation using drizzle-zod integration

-**Storage Abstraction**:
+**Storage Implementation**:
 - Interface-based design (`IStorage`) for flexibility
-- In-memory implementation (`MemStorage`) for development
-- Designed to be swapped for PostgreSQL implementation in production
+- `PgStorage` class using PostgreSQL with Drizzle ORM (production)
+- `MemStorage` class for in-memory storage (development fallback)
+- Conditional export based on `DATABASE_URL` environment variable

-**Design Decision**: The storage layer uses an interface pattern to allow easy switching between in-memory storage (development/testing) and PostgreSQL (production) without changing business logic.
+**Design Decision**: The storage layer uses an interface pattern allowing automatic switching between PostgreSQL (when DATABASE_URL is present) and in-memory storage (when DATABASE_URL is absent) without changing business logic.
+The `PgStorage` class uses Drizzle ORM with the Neon HTTP driver for optimal serverless performance on Azure.

 **Seniority Calculation**: Vacation entitlement is calculated dynamically using `calculateVacationWeeks()` from `shared/utils.ts` based on the worker's joining date.
 This ensures consistent calculation between frontend display and backend validation.
 The legacy `weeksEntitled` field in the database is currently ignored but could be deprecated in a future update.